-Conceptual models were developed for the IWP's priority ecosystem pressures illustrating the relationships between ecosystem components, pressures and their associated impacts, and strategies to address those impacts and pressure sources.
+Conceptual models were selected for development based initially on priority pressures.
 As the conceptual model was built out for each priority pressure, interrelationships were identified between other pressures and the multiple strategies, sub-strategies, or actions that play a role in addressing the contributing factors of that pressure.
 These connections started to reveal themes and major strategies began to develop.
-As those strategies were identified, The IWP Core Team built out draft versions of each conceptual model in order to inform strategy development.
-The conceptual models were combined where appropriate in areas with significant overlapping pressures and pressure sources.
-They are listed below with descriptions for each major recovery strategy.
-Conceptual model diagrams can be viewed at this link.
+As those strategies were identified, The IWP Core Team built out draft versions of each conceptual model in order to inform results chains development.
+Conceptual models are listed below with descriptions for each major recovery strategy.